damnhandy/cdk-vpc-endpoint-issue/vpc-endpoints-latest-cdk1/README.md

-# VPC Endpoint Resource ID issue for CDK 1.142.0 and up
+# VPC Endpoint logical ID issue for CDK 1.142.0 and up

 This project demonstrates how the issue breaks.
 You will get the same results from the [vpc-endpoints-latest-cdk2](../vpc-endpoints-latest-cdk2) project as well.